Rensselaerswyck: Anti-rent movement and downfall

 Stephen III lived to be 75, dying in 1839.
 He is remembered as "The Good Patroon" and also "The Last Patroon" because he was legally the last patroon of Rensselaerswyck.
-At the time of his death, Stephen III was worth about $10 million (about $88 billion in 2007 dollars) and is noted as being the tenth-richest American in history.
+At the time of his death, Stephen III was worth about $10 million (about $133 billion in 2025 dollars) and is noted as being the tenth-richest American in history.

 The spectacle of a landed gentleman living in semi-feudal splendor among his 3,000 tenants was an anachronism to a postwar generation that had become acclimated to Jacksonian democracy.
 Stephen III's leniency toward his tenants had created a serious problem for his heirs.
 His will directed them to collect and apply the back rents (approximately $400,000) toward the payment of the patroon's debts.
 As soon as the rent notices went out, the farmers organized committees and held public meetings in protest.
 Stephen IV, who had inherited the "West Manor" (Albany County), refused to meet with a committee of anti-renters and turned down their written request for a reduction of rents.
 His brusque refusal infuriated the farmers.
 On July 4, 1839, a mass meeting at Berne called for a declaration of independence from landlord rule but raised the amount the tenants were willing to pay.

 The answer to this proposal was soon forthcoming.
 The executors of the estate secured writs of ejectment in suits against tenants in arrears.
 Crowds of angry tenants manhandled Sheriff Michael Archer and his assistants and turned back a posse of 500 men.
 Sheriff Archer called upon Governor William H. Seward for military assistance.
 Seward's proclamation calling on the people not to resist the enforcement of the law and the presence of several hundred militiamen failed to cow the tenants, who persisted in their refusal to pay rent.
 The sheriff evicted a few, but he could not dispossess an entire township.

-By 1844 the anti-rent movement had grown from a localized struggle against the van Rensselaer family to a full-fledged revolt against leasehold tenure throughout eastern New York, where other major manors existed.
+By 1844, the anti-rent movement had grown from a localized struggle against the van Rensselaer family to a full-fledged revolt against leasehold tenure throughout eastern New York, where other major manors existed.
 Virtual guerrilla warfare broke out.
 Riders disguised as Indians and wearing calico gowns ranged through the countryside, terrorizing the agents of the landlords.
-In late 1844, Governor William Bouck sent three companies of militia to Hudson, where anti-renters threatened to storm the jail and release their leader, Big Thunder (Dr. Smith A. Boughton, in private life).
+In late 1844, Governor William Bouck sent three companies of militia to Hudson, where anti-renters threatened to storm the jail and release their leader, Big Thunder (Smith A. Boughton, in private life).
 The following year Governor Silas Wright was forced to declare Delaware County in a state of insurrection after an armed rider had killed undersheriff Osman N. Steele August 7, 1845 at an eviction sale.